Local approximations of global Hamiltonian from inclusion of algebras: Operator Algebraic Structures of -Nuclearity

 As an example, the global conformal symmetry group $SL(2,\mathbb{R})$ of a conformal field theory on a null light ray (i.e. half of the degrees of freedom in a Lorentzian conformal field theory in $1+1$-dimension) admits a compact Cartan subgroup $SO(2)\subset SL(2, \mathbb{R})$.
 The generator of this $SO(2)$ is the conformal Hamiltonian, which admits discrete spectrum.
+As another higher-dimensional example, the global conformal symmetry group $SO(d+1 , 2)$ of a conformal field theory on $\mathbb{R}^{d,1}$ admits a compact Cartan subgroup isomorphic to $SO(d+1)\times SO(2)$.
+The generators of this Lie group forms a $1 + \frac{(d+1)d}{2}$ dimensional Lie algebra and all generators have discrete spectra.
+In both examples, the existence of compact Cartan subgroups ensures the existence of lowest (or highest) weight in a unitary irreducible representation.